-India’s own Mars Orbiter Mission popularly known as Mangalyaan, was launched by Indian Space and Research Organization (ISRO) back on November 5, 2013.
+India’s own Mars Orbiter Mission was popularly known as Mangalyaan was launched by the Indian Space and Research Organization (ISRO) back on November 5, 2013.
 On 24-9-2014, it has finally reached mars.
-Not only in India, the success is being celebrated and appreciated worldwide.
+Not only in India, but success is also being celebrated and appreciated worldwide.

 India’s Mars Orbiter Mission has successfully been deployed in the Martian orbit, making India only the 4th country in the world to have a successful mission to Mars in its name.

-- By placing Mangalyaan in the Mars orbit, India joins the US, the European Space Agency and Russia in the elite club of Martian explorers.
+2. By placing Mangalyaan in the Mars orbit, India joins the US, the European Space Agency, and Russia in the elite club of Martian explorers.
 China and Japan have failed.

-- Within the first fours hours of launching its Twitter account, @MarsOrbiter had more than 32,000 followers.
-Also, #Mangalyaan, #IndiaAtMars, #marsorbitormission and Martian were among the top 10 Twitter trends in India.
+6. Within the first fours hours of launching its Twitter account, @MarsOrbiter had more than 32,000 followers.
+Also, #Mangalyaan, #IndiaAtMars, #marsorbitormission, and Martian were among the top 10 Twitter trends in India.

-- The Indian Deep Space Network will take care of navigation and keeping a check on the operations of the mission.
+8. The Indian Deep Space Network will take care of navigation and keep a check on the operations of the mission.
 NASA’s Deep Space Network will assist in administrations amid the non-visible time of the Indian Deep Space Network.

-- The primary objective of the mission is to showcase country’s rocket launch systems, spacecraft-building and operations capabilities.
-The satellite will also help in deep space communication, navigation, mission planning and management and will also incorporate autonomous features to handle contingency situations.
+9. The primary objective of the mission is to showcase the country’s rocket launch systems, spacecraft-building, and operations capabilities.
+The satellite will also help in deep space communication, navigation, mission planning, and management and will also incorporate autonomous features to handle contingency situations.

-- On October 19, 2013, ISRO chairperson K Radhakrishnan announced that the launch had to be postponed by a week due to delay of a crucial telemetry ship reaching Fiji Islands.
+10. On October 19, 2013, ISRO chairperson K Radhakrishnan announced that the launch had to be postponed by a week due to the delay of a crucial telemetry ship reaching the Fiji Islands.
 The launch was rescheduled for November 5, 2013.